Tinkerforge/doc/source/Hardware/Bricklets/Piezo_Buzzer.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_piezo_buzzer_brickv.jpg

-Enter a morse code you want to morse.
-You can enter also the duration of every tone.
-Play around.
+Generate a beep by pressing "Send Beep".
+You should hear a beep with the specified duration.

 You can now go on with writing your own application.
-See :ref:`Interface and Coding <piezobuzzer_programming_interfaces>` section
+See the :ref:`Programming Interface <piezobuzzer_programming_interfaces>`
-for the API of the Piezo Buzzer Bricklet and examples in your programming language.
+section for the API of the Piezo Buzzer Bricklet and examples in your programming language.

 .. _piezobuzzer_programming_interfaces: